- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 Long-Term Capital Gain Tax on Shares

 A long-term capital gain arises from the sale of a specific investment option that has been held by the investor for more than 1 year.
 This threshold of 1 year is applicable in the case of shares.
-However, in the case of other capital assets like land and buildings, long-term capital gains arise only after the asset has been held for 3 years or more.
+However, in the case of other capital assets like land and buildings, long-term capital gains on shares arise only after the asset has been held for 3 years or more.

 How are Long-Term Capital Gains on Shares Taxed?